-An antioxidant is a good skincare ingredient because antioxidants decrease inflammation by combating cells called free radicals.
-Free radicals are oxygen molecules that have broken in half to produce two unstable atoms that are missing an electron.
+An antioxidant is a good skincare ingredient because antioxidants decrease inflammation by combating compounds called free radicals.
+Free radicals are oxygen molecules that have broken in half to produce two unstable atoms missing an electron.
 Because they’re missing an electron, these atoms are very reactive.
 They are likely to interact with all kinds of other atoms, “looking” for another electron.

-A certain number of free radicals is completely normal, and encourages the process of oxidation, which can help fight pathogens and infection.
+A certain number of free radicals is entirely normal and encourages the process of oxidation, which can help fight pathogens and infection.
 However, when free radicals and antioxidants are out of balance, the body can go into damaging oxidative stress.
-This often leads to widespread inflammation 🔥, which could increase acne.
+This often leads to widespread inflammation, which could increase acne.

 On Skin, Witch Hazel Can Be Anti-Inflammatory

 Witch hazel may be able to help because of its tannins, as Zeichner said.
-Tannins are great antioxidants because they can provide a spare electron to the free radicals without becoming unstable themselves.
+Tannins are great antioxidants because they can provide a spare electron to the free radicals without becoming unstable.

-As we discussed, witch hazel’s anti-inflammatory properties are still under-researched, but the presence of the antioxidants indicates that it may be able to beat inflammation.
+Witch hazel’s anti-inflammatory properties are still under-researched.
+However, the presence of the antioxidants indicates that it may be able to beat inflammation.

 Claim #5: Witch Hazel Is pH Balanced

 This is true, but it doesn’t matter as much as you might think.
-Everything has a pH value between 0 (the most acidic), and 14 (the most alkaline).
-Water 💧 is typically considered neutral at 7, and our skin is naturally moderately acidic, with a pH between 4 and 5.
-Witch hazel has a pH between 3 and 4, and back when soap contained more lye, this made it a very good ingredient for keeping our skin acidic.
+Everything has a pH value between 0 (the most acidic) and 14 (the most alkaline).
+Water is considered neutral at 7, and our skin is naturally moderately acidic, with a pH between 4 and 5.
+Witch hazel has a pH between 3 and 4.

 Soap Used To Be Too Harsh

-Soap 🧼 used to be made using a safe but alkalizing amount of lye that would make the skin more alkaline than it was naturally.
-Washing sometimes stripped away what is called the “acid mantle,” meaning the thin protective layer of oil, lactic acid, and amino acids on our skin that helps prevent skin irritation.
-To counterbalance this, slightly acidic products, like witch hazel, were advertised as “pH balanced” because they could help restore the acid mantle and maintain a healthy amount of oil on the skin.
+Soap used to contain lye, which would make the skin more alkaline than it was naturally.
+Washing with lots of lye soap would strip away the “acid mantle.”
+This is the thin protective layer of oil, lactic acid, and amino acids on our skin that helps prevent skin irritation.
+To counterbalance this, witch hazel products were advertised as “pH balanced” because they could help restore the acid mantle and maintain a healthy amount of oil on the skin.

 pH Balance Is Not That Important Any Longer

-However, now that our soaps are less alkaline, the role of pH balanced products has diminished.
-Substances such as witch hazel are unlikely to cause any problems on your skin, but harsher acids, like lemon juice 🍋, can have the same effect as anything that’s too alkaline: they can strip away the skin’s acid mantle and cause irritation, inflammation 🔥, and acne.
+However, now that our soaps are less alkaline, the role of pH-balanced products has diminished.
+Substances such as witch hazel are unlikely to cause any problems on your skin.
+However, like lemon juice, harsher acids can have the same effect as anything that’s too alkaline.
+They can strip away the skin’s acid mantle and cause irritation, inflammation, and acne.

 Claim #6: Witch Hazel Is Approved By the FDA

 This is true…but.
-Witch hazel has been approved by FDA for minor skin irritations due to insect bites 🐞, minor cuts, or minor scrapes.
-Just because it has not been approved for use on acne-prone skin, doesn’t mean it can’t work.
+The FDA approved witch hazel for minor skin irritations from insect bites, minor cuts, or minor scrapes.
+Just because it isn’t approved for use on acne-prone skin doesn’t mean it can’t work.
 This simply means that witch hazel hasn’t undergone the rigorous testing process needed to be endorsed by the FDA.

-Many FDA-approved substances are prescribed “off-label,” meaning for conditions other than those it is explicitly approved for.
-This is the case with witch hazel for acne-prone skin, and dermatologists agree 👩⚕️.
+Many FDA-approved substances are prescribed “off-label,” meaning for conditions other than those for which it is explicitly approved.
+This is the case with witch hazel for acne-prone skin, and dermatologists agree.

 In Summary—You Can Still Use Witch Hazel Toner